LedgerInvesting/bayesblend/README.md

 Each of these models takes a dictionary of `Draws` objects as input (one for each underlying substantive model of interest).
 The core functionality of each `BayesBlendModel` is then housed in the `.fit` and `.blend` methods.
 The `.fit` method fits the associated averaging/stacking model given the `Draws` fit data, and the latter returns a new `Draws` object that blends together the posterior predictions across substantive models given the estimated averaging/stacking parameters.

-# Example
+## Example

-The below example expands on the `cmdstanpy` example [here](https://github.com/stan-dev/cmdstanpy?tab=readme-ov-file#example), fitting a bernoulli model twice and then blending the results together.
+The below example expands on the `cmdstanpy` example [here](https://github.com/stan-dev/cmdstanpy?tab=readme-ov-file#example), fitting a Bernoulli model twice and then blending the results together.

 ```python
 # simple bernoulli model